nikhilbadyal/docker-py-revanced/README.md

 # Docker-Py-ReVanced

 A little python script that will help you in building [Revanced apps](#note) directly from GitHub.
-This fork support Youtube, Youtube Music and twitter.
-The [original script] supports all apps from ReVanced.
+This fork support Youtube, Youtube Music, twitter, reddit, tiktok and WARNWETTER.
+The [original script] documentation is not as detailed as this one for newbies.
+So read the following.

 ## Build